Can I get out of a timeshare contract?

 Further, if they try to collect a judgment by going after your income they will not be successful if your income is from Social Security benefits, Veterans benefits, a pension, is a low wage, or if you receive government benefits based on need.
 These types of income are protected from garnishment by federal and state law.
 Pensions are protected by state law up to an amount needed for living expenses.
 One car is exempt up to an equity value of $4600.
 If you have more than one car, they could try to take it but most judgment-creditors want cash.
 Also, if you walk away from the timeshare, your credit report will reflect the unpaid debt and your credit score will get worse.
 If you need credit in the near future, it may not be a good idea to walk away.

 If you have the type of timeshare where you have a deed, if you do not pay the fees, the timeshare may be foreclosed.

 I know how frustrating this must be for you.
 Hopefully, others can learn from your experience.
 Do not buy anything under pressure – walk away.
 Do not sign anything when you feel rushed or that you do not understand.

-This column is written by the Senior Citizens’ Law Project.
+The column is written by the Senior Citizens’ Law Project.
 It is not meant to give complete answers to individual questions.
-If you are 60 years of age or older and live within the Minnesota Arrowhead Region, you may contact us with questions for legal help by calling: 218-623-8100 and complete the intake process.
-Senior Citizens’ Law Project, Legal Aid Service of Northeastern Minnesota, 302 Ordean Bldg., Duluth, MN 55802.
+If you are 60 years of age or older and live within the Minnesota Arrowhead Region, you may contact the Legal Aid Service of Northeastern Minnesota with questions for legal help by writing to: Senior Citizens’ Law Project, Legal Aid Service of Northeastern Minnesota, 302 Ordean Bldg., Duluth, MN 55802.
+Please include a phone number and return address.
 To view previous articles, go to: www.lasnem.org.
 Reprints by permission only.